real-parker-lee/cse210-hw/final/FinalProject/README.md

 ```
 Internally, the `evalCounter` is an int mod 3, meaning that during the first loop, the eval-counter is 1, during the second it's 2, and during the third its `3 % 3` which is 0.
 Since there are only three entry types, this works.
 If you plan to add a new entry type, you'll need to change the modulus in `Repl.cs`.

-## some tricks
+## Some Tricks
-### 1. Checking igf a priority is valid
+### 1. Checking if a priority is valid
-you can easily check if an int corresponds to a valid Priority with the following code:
+You can easily check if an int corresponds to a valid Priority with the following code:
 ```c#
 // assume the integer variable priorityInt is obtained earlier in the body. try